 The first model uses only measure type as a predictor.
 We employ the MAST measure categories from the GTA dataset, applying one-hot encoding to convert categorical variables into numerical values.
 This measure type-only model is tuned using k-fold cross-validation and regularized with L_2 (ridge) to retain all policy features.
-We compare this model (measure type only) to the baseline text-only classifier in Table 3, and to a third model, text and measure type, which augments the text model with policy type features.
+We compare this model (measure type only) to the baseline text-only classifier (from Table 3), and to a third model (text and measure type) which augments the text model with policy category.
 Both text-based models use L_1 regularization.

-The results show that policy category information alone performs poorly relative to textual features.
-The measure type-only classifier achieves approximately 75 percent accuracy and F1-score, while the Text Only model reaches around 87 percent on both metrics.
+The results in Table 4 show that policy category information alone performs poorly relative to textual features.
+The measure type-only classifier achieves an F1-score of 71.4%, while the text-only model reaches an F1-score of 87.1%.
 A nonparametric McNemar test comparing prediction differences on the test set confirms that the performance gap is highly significant (p < .00001; $\chi^2 = 34.2$).
-Moreover, adding policy type features to the text model does not improve predictive accuracy; the combined model performs slightly worse (85 % for both accuracy and F1), though this decline is not statistically significant (p < .48; $\chi^2 = 0.5$).
+Moreover, adding policy type features to the text model does not improve predictive accuracy; the combined model performs slightly worse (86.3% for F1), though this decline is not statistically significant (p < .48; $\chi^2 = 0.5$).
 These findings suggest that even relatively simple text-based classifiers outperform policy category indicators in identifying industrial policy activity.

 5.C.
-Validating Classifiers: Face Validity and Falsification
+Validation: Face-Validity and Logistic Classifier

-1. FACE-VALIDITY AND BASELINE CLASSIFIER.
-We assess the face validity of our text-based classification approach using a logistic regression model.
-While BERT and logistic regression have fundamentally different architectures, we rely on the latter as an interpretable benchmark to verify that the model leverages coherent textual features.
-This interpretable baseline helps triangulate the behavior of our large language model (LLM), whose internal workings are less accessible.
+We next assess the face validity of our text-based classification approach, first using our logistic regression model.
+While BERT and logistic regression have fundamentally different architectures, we first use the logistic model as an interpretable benchmark to examine which textual features are most predictive of industrial policy.
+This